The Pope’s Exorcist — review header image

 Cinematography: Khalid Mohtaseb

-In Rome, in the early 1980s, Father Gabriel Amorth (Russell Crowe) found himself in the firing line of new thinking within the Catholic Church.
-The belief is the Devil doesn’t exist.
-The Pope himself doesn’t agree and sends Father Gabriel on an assignment.
-But when something doesn’t feel right, the Pope takes it upon himself to help with research.
+In Rome, in the early 1980s, Father Gabriele Amorth (Russell Crowe) finds himself in the firing line of new thinking within the Catholic Church — namely, the belief that the Devil doesn’t exist.
+The Pope disagrees and sends Amorth on an assignment.
+When something doesn’t feel right, the Pope takes it upon himself to dig into the research as well.

-Gabrielle heads to Spain, where he meets Father Esquibel (Daniel Zovatto).
-Gabrielle takes a look around the Abbey and is rather casual about it all.
-Esquibel, however, has already witnessed what’s happened and is full of fear.
-With a shot from his hip flask, Gabrielle meets the family living in the Abbey.
-It’s the young boy, Henry (Peter DeSouza-Feighoney), that Gabrielle is most interested in.
+Gabriele heads to Spain, where he meets Father Esquibel (Daniel Zovatto).
+Gabriele takes a look around the Abbey and is rather casual about it all; Esquibel, however, has already witnessed what’s happened and is full of fear.
+With a shot from his hip flask, Gabriele meets the family living in the Abbey.
+It’s the young boy, Henry (Peter DeSouza-Feighoney), who most concerns him.

-Henry lay frail as he slept on his bed, only to be awoken by Gabrielle.
-With a simple test, Gabrielle realises he’s dealing with a very strong demon.
+Henry lies frail as he sleeps on his bed, only to be awoken by Gabriele.
+With a simple test, Gabriele realises he’s dealing with a very strong demon.
 By this point, the Pope also knows this after finding a letter hidden in a book regarding exorcisms from previous centuries.
 The letter claims the Abbey has been lost to the Devil.

-In an attempt to discover more about the Abbey and find the Devil’s name, the Priests find a hidden chamber below the Abbey where the Devil was once contained.
-Their search pays off when they see the Devil’s name and try to use it to coax the Devil out of Henry.
+In an attempt to discover more about the Abbey and find the Devil’s name, the priests find a hidden chamber below the Abbey where the Devil was once contained.
+Their search pays off when they uncover the name and try to use it to coax the Devil out of Henry.

-This only annoys the Devil more because he possesses Henry’s sister, Amy (Laurel Marsden).
-The Priests are running out of time and must forgive themselves for being strong enough to help this little boy and stop the Devil.
+This only angers the demon further, and it possesses Henry’s sister, Amy (Laurel Marsden).
+The priests are running out of time and must forgive themselves, find their strength, and save this family.

-If you enjoy James Wan’s The Conjuring films, especially one of their spin-offs, The Nun, you’ll enjoy this.
-It has the same feel and looks.
-The odd jump scare here or there and otherwise dark scenes filled with religious talk and personal forgiveness.
-But other than that, the film doesn’t hold much more.
+If you enjoy James Wan’s The Conjuring films — especially the spin-off The Nun — you’ll likely enjoy this.
+It has a similar feel and look: the odd jump scare here and there, otherwise dark scenes filled with religious talk and personal forgiveness.
+Beyond that, the film doesn’t offer much more.

-Russell Crowe (Gladiator, A Beautiful Mind, Les Misérables) is clearly the pull for this film.
-Although his accent sometimes sounds like that of Zeus in Thor: Love and Thunder, his character is rather fun and provides the dramatic when required.
-The character of Father Gabriel Amorth is based on the actual Exorcist to the Pope with a number of written encounters of his adventures.
-This has given Crowe a good base for his character, which he feels at ease with.
+Russell Crowe (Gladiator, A Beautiful Mind, Les Misérables) is clearly the draw.
+Although his accent sometimes drifts toward his Zeus turn in Thor: Love and Thunder, his character is fun and suitably dramatic when required.
+Father Gabriele Amorth is based on the real Exorcist to the Pope, with a number of written accounts of his encounters, giving Crowe a solid base he seems comfortable with.

 [The author attended an advance screening of The Pope’s Exorcist thanks to Sony Pictures Australia.]